 - d. inform Disability Services when their circumstances or the condition of the person with the disability changes.

-- 1. Students who have a question or concern about a decision, act or omission that affects their academic experience should refer to the Academic Grievance Policy (Coursework & Honours Students) or the Academic Grievance Policy (Higher Degree Research Students).
+- 1. Students who have a question or concern about a decision, act or omission that affects their academic experience should refer to the Coursework Student Academic Complaints Policy or the Higher Degree Research (HDR) Student Academic Complaints Policy.

-- 2. Students who have a complaint or grievance on the basis of disability should contact Disability Services in the first instance and then the Head of Student Services.
+- 2. Students who have a complaint on the basis of disability should contact Disability Services in the first instance and then the Head of Student Services.

 - 3. Student cases or complaints of harassment or victimisation on the basis of disability should be referred to the Office of the Student Ombudsman or the Employment, Equity and Diversity Unit.

 - 4. Students who are dissatisfied with the outcome or conduct of a complaint regarding their disability within the University may appeal to an external agency.